-The school-based leadership team is responsible for disaggregating and analyzing data to determine areas of deficiency.
+The school-based leadership team is responsible for disaggregating and analyzing data to determine areas of deficiency utilizing Performance Matters.
 The team is charged with identifying problems within the general population of students and within subgroups of students, analyzing why the problems are occurring, formulating an intervention plan and then measuring the effectiveness of the interventions through regular progress monitoring.
-Their plan to address and remediate areas of deficiency becomes their MTSS (multitiered system of supports) and forms the basis for the school improvement plan.
+Their plan to address and remediate areas of deficiency becomes their MTSS (multi-tiered system of supports) and forms the basis for the school improvement plan.